 - Design a new Reduced Length Splice for the Partial Tension application.

 The purchase order was received on February 28th.
 With a very compressed timeline we had to start work immediately.

 DMC Power is an ISO certified company with strict protocols in place when creating an entirely new connector.
 This process usually requires 6-8 weeks for designing, testing and manufacturing a new part.
-From initial design to manufacturing this entire project was compressed into 2-3 days without compromising any of the quality standards we have in place.
+From initial design to manufacturing, this entire project was compressed into 2-3 days without compromising quality standards DMC Power has in place.

 |(2) DC92-225-76||(2) DC94-225-76 -00|

 The DMC Power Swage System is designed to connect in ALL weather conditions.
 However, due to rain, sleet, snow and dangerous on/off winds, the decision was made to push the installation to Thursday, March 9th.

 DMC Power arrived on-site that Thursday morning with Swage Tooling in hand.
 A 30-minute training/refresher was performed with the Construction Crew (3 Linemen and 1 Foreman), Utility Managers (Engineering and Construction) and representatives from the Railroad Agency (including Engineering, Construction and Project Managers).